joeytwiddle/significant-white-space/README.md

     % sws decurl myapp.c myapp.c.sws

-will strip curlies and semicolons from myapp.c and write file myapp.c.sws
+will strip curlies and semicolons from myapp.c and write file myapp.c.sws.

     % sws curl myapp.c.sws myapp.c

 will read file myapp.c.sws, inject curlies and semicolons, and overwrite myapp.c

+Please note that sws was mainly written for curling.
+Decurling does not always work perfectly, and is very sensitive to oddly-indented code especially around wrapped lines.

 ## Safe modes